 'I've never read a book like Jailbirds before - which shows quite how much we need it.
 It's very funny and important and reminds us that women in jail are still women worth listening to.
 I'm only grateful - for them, and for us - that Mim was listening.'
 PANDORA SYKES

 'Mim's warmth and understanding make for a humane, sometimes humorous, and always perceptive account of prison life.
 This book is a fine achievement.'
 KEN LOACH

 Darkly funny, heartbreakingly poignant and stark in its revelations about the UK's attitude towards people on the fringes of society and women in general, JAILBIRDS is this year's book you need to read.

-Headlines and news reports of prison leave us with a boiled-down narrative of goodies and baddies - violent offenders, neglectful mothers and incurable psychopaths if you read one paper, or cruel officers, the evil establishment and sexist judges if you read another.
+Headlines and news reports of prison leave us with a boiled-down narrative of goodies and baddies - violent offenders, neglectful mothers and incurable psychopaths, or cruel officers, the evil establishment and sexist judges.
 But, very rarely, just humans.
 When I started working in prisons, part of me expected to find this pantomime cast of characters.
 Instead I met wonderful, funny, brave and resilient people with complicated stories - on both sides of the bars.
 Come inside with me and meet them."

 From 2014-2017, Mim Skinner worked inside prison as an art teacher.
-She now runs the women's project for the charity Handcrafted, supporting women to connect to community, housing and recovery from addiction through creativity.
+She now runs the women's project for the charity Handcrafted, supporting women reconnect to community, housing and recovery from addiction through creativity.